ChistaDATA/chista-asabru/DOCUMENTATION.md

 **Wirelevel Protocol**

 The Wirelevel Protocol is a low-level communication protocol used by MySQL/ClickHouse/PostgreSQL to exchange information between the client and server.
 It is based on TCP/IP and supports a binary format making it efficient for transmitting large amounts of data.
 It includes features such as authentication, encryption, and compression to ensure secure and efficient communication between the client and the server.
-Examples of client applications that use the Wirelevel Protocol include the MySQL command-line client, MySQL Workbench, and various programming languages connectors such as JDBC for Java or the MySQL-python library for Python.
+Examples of client applications that use the Wire-level Protocol include the MySQL command-line client, MySQL Workbench, and various programming languages connectors such as JDBC for Java or the MySQL-python library for Python.